jantimon/html-webpack-plugin/README.md

 If you have multiple webpack entry points, they will all be included with `script` tags in the generated HTML.

-If you have any css assets in webpack's output (for example, css extracted with the [ExtractTextPlugin](https://github.com/webpack/extract-text-webpack-plugin)) then these will be included with `<link>` tags in the HTML head.
+If you have any json or css assets in webpack's output (for example, css extracted with the [ExtractTextPlugin](https://github.com/webpack/extract-text-webpack-plugin)) then these will be included with the appropriate `<script>` or `<link>` tags in the generated HTML.

 Configuration
 -------------